apache/webservices-commons-xmlschema/XmlSchema/README.txt

    Documentation
 ===================

-Documentation can be found in the 'binary' distribution of this release and in the main site.
+Documentation can be found in the 'documents' distribution of this release and in the main site.

 ===================